jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 ## Outcomes

-At the conclusion of this project your will have succesfully demonstrated the basic installation and system administration concepts talked about in this book.
-Congratualions.
+At the conclusion of this project, you will have successfully demonstrated the basic installation and system administration concepts talked about in this book.
+Congratulations.

 ### Description